 Toward the end of the episode, Rue explains to her friend Fezco, her drug dealer, why she simply can't stop her addiction, although she knows it's bad for her and takes a toll on her family: "This is the feeling I have been searching for my entire life for as long as I can remember.
 Because suddenly the world went quiet, and I felt safe in my own head," she explains of her first experience with drugs.
 Euphoria isn't just a racy show that exposes viewers to rampant drug use, graphic sex scenes, and other vices.
 Instead, it's mainly about the serious nature of the social pressures on a generation that's constantly misunderstood.

-Euphoria does have some shining moments.
+Euphoria does has some shining moments.
 It's the first Black girl-centered teenage drama in recent memory in which the protagonist admits to being a screw-up who constantly makes mistakes, something that Black girls are typically not afforded the room to do.
 We're accustomed to model minority depictions as seen in Moesha, Grown-ish, and with Jodie Landon's character in Daria, which is getting a spin-off thanks to MTV and Tracee Ellis-Ross.
 However, Rue's mental health battle makes the show fall into familiar tropes of Black girls being defined by the pain they endure.

 This is not the only story worth telling.
 Why can't coming-of-age tales show Black girls being weird and funny like in Booksmart or in Lady Bird, films that are highlighted by the protagonists' deeply-opinionated outlooks on life?
 Why can't Black girls have their own To All The Boys I Loved Before, in which the main character's only conflict is a romantic one?
 Why aren't there stories that simply show Black girls having fun and being happy?
 As one of society’s most mistreated demographics, the experience of being a Black girl is significantly influenced by trauma.
 But there are also other experiences.
 Normal stories where Black girls go to prom or choose a college doesn't feel like a huge thing to ask for ask.
 But shows like Euphoria that perpetuate the trend that Black girls' narratives are only important if they're defined by painful experiences, and that makes the request seem impossible.